-Each jurisdiction must provide OCTA a Project Final Report within six months following completion of a project funded with Net Revenues.
+Each jurisdiction must provide OCTA a project final report within six months following completion of a project funded with Net Revenues.
 Final report formats follow the template used by the CTFP.
 The CTFP Guidelines define the term "project phase completion" as the date all final third-party contractor invoices have been paid and any pending litigation has been adjudicated either for the engineering phase or for the right-of-way phase, and all liens/claims have been settled for the construction phase.
 The date of project phase completion will begin the 180-day requirement for the submission of a project final report as required by the Ordinance.
+Projects that have been cancelled are not required to submit a project final report but may be asked to submit a certification of cancellation form.

-Verification Method: To establish eligibility, a jurisdiction must submit a copy of the CTFP Project Final Report for each project utilizing Net Revenues.
+Documentation Method: To establish eligibility, a jurisdiction must submit a copy of the CTFP Project Final Report for each project utilizing Net Revenues.
 Each Final Report must be individually submitted to OCTA within six months of the completion of a project funded by Net Revenues, regardless of the eligibility review cycle.
 For the purposes of reporting non-project work (indirect and/or overhead, maintenance, repair, and other non-project related costs) funded by LFS funds, the annual Expenditure Report shall satisfy reporting requirements.
 If LFS funds are used for capital projects, the local jurisdiction shall also include a list of those funds and/or other M2 funds in the Project Final Report.